Saccharum officinarum: Uses

 Portions of the stem of this and several other species of sugarcane have been used from ancient times for chewing to extract the sweet juice.
 It was cultivated in New Guinea about 8,000 years ago for this purpose.
 Extraction of the juice and boiling to concentrate it was probably first done in India more than 2,000 years ago.

 Saccharum officinarum and its hybrids are grown for the production of sugar, ethanol, and other industrial uses in tropical and subtropical regions around the world.
 The stems and the byproducts of the sugar industry are used for feeding to livestock.
-Pigs fed on sugarcane juice and a soy-based protein supplement produced stronger piglets that grew faster than those on a more conventional diet.
+Pigs fed on sugarcane juice and a soy-based protein supplement produced stronger piglets that grow faster than those on a more conventional diet.
 As its specific name (officinarum, "of dispensaries") implies, it is also used in traditional medicine both internally and externally.

 About 70% of the sugar produced worldwide comes from S. officinarum and hybrids using this species.